Home Sellers: Beware of these Agent Tactics

 First, “I’m the #1 seller in my region or state.”
-When an agent makes such statement without any real data to back up such a claim, that realtor is not a good egg.
-If you see several agents in one area all claiming to be the number one agent in their region, how is that possible?
+When an agent makes such statement without any real data to back up such a claim, that realtor is unlikely a good egg.
+If you see several agents in one area all claiming to be the #1 agent in their region, how is that possible?
 To look good, some agents will make up dubious claims to mislead customers into listing their property with them.

 Even if there is truth to the claim of being the #1 agent in the region, it doesn’t necessarily guarantee that you will get the most for your house in the shortest time.
 Your best bet is to look for a trusted agent with a proven track record.

 A good agent will score well on these 3 statistics:

 - percentage of listings sold,